MayaWorks coordinates three initiatives designed to help Maya women achieve economic security.

-The MayaWorks social venture exists to open markets in the U.S. for the sale of traditional Guatemalan handicrafts under the Fair Trade model.
+The MayaWorks social venture opens markets for the sale of traditional Guatemalan handicrafts under the Fair Trade model.
 By selling their woven products, indigenous women have a source of income generated directly by their skills.
-This income allows women to provide better food for their families, send their children to school and take them to the doctor when they are sick.
+This income allows women to provide better food for their families, send their children to school, and take them to the doctor when they are sick.
 When women take part in improving the economic and social conditions of their communities, their self-esteem is increased and they are transformed.

 MayaWorks is committed to providing ongoing training to its artisans so that they acquire the skills necessary to make new products.
 Groups receive at least three capacity building trainings per year.

-Products are distributed through three primary channels: wholesale, retail online and through a network of U.S. women volunteers who sell on consignment in their communities.
+Products are distributed through two primary channels: retail online and wholesale.

-The microcredit program exists to help women develop as entrepreneurs by managing income generating projects.
+The microcredit program helps women develop as entrepreneurs by managing income generating projects.